gimdongwoo/ti-media-picker-widget/README.md

 	}

 	```
-5. Add the module as a dependency to your `tiapp.xml` file:
+5. Add the module as a modules to your `tiapp.xml` file:

 	```
 	<modules>